A healthy immune system is one of the most important things we can do to stay healthy. Learn how to boost your immune system with these tips.

 Smoking damages lung tissue and reduces its capacity to absorb oxygen.
-It can also damage the lining of the mouth, throat and stomach, increasing susceptibility to bacterial and viral infections.
-Cigarette smoking increases risk of cancer by causing DNA mutations, weakening the lungs’ defenses and triggering chronic obstructive pulmonary disease.
+It can also damage the lining of the mouth, throat, and stomach, increasing susceptibility to bacterial and viral infections.
+Cigarette smoking increases cancer risk by causing DNA mutations, weakening the lungs’ defenses, and triggering chronic obstructive pulmonary disease.

-COPD results in mucus buildup in the airways, coughing up phlegm and wheezing.
+COPD results in mucus buildup in the airways, coughing, phlegm, and wheezing.
 This makes breathing difficult and may lead to pneumonia.
-If you do choose to light up, try quitting now instead of later.
+If you choose to light up, try quitting now instead of later.
 You’ll save money on medical bills and feel healthier sooner.

-Alcohol consumption disrupts many bodily processes, especially those related to digestion and elimination.
+Alcohol consumption disrupts many bodily processes, especially digestion and elimination.
 Alcohol inhibits enzymes involved in breaking down carbohydrates and fats.
 This slows metabolism and prevents fat burning during rest periods between meals.
 Excessive drinking also raises blood glucose levels, contributing to obesity and Type II diabetes.

 The liver converts excess ethanol into acetaldehyde, a toxin that harms cell membranes.
 Acetaldehyde triggers inflammatory responses that contribute to heart attacks and strokes.
 Finally, excessive alcohol use suppresses natural killer cell function, leaving people more susceptible to cold sores and herpes simplex virus type 2.